-Bellevue College’s Nuclear Medicine Technology (NMT) Associate in Arts degree program is a selective admissions program accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
+Bellevue College’s Nuclear Medicine Technology (NMT) Associate of Applied Science degree program is a selective admissions program accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
 Students must apply to the college and also to the program.
 Interviews will be held to determine the best candidates.
 Prerequisites must be completed by the time the program commences; you may apply if you are still finishing them, but preference may be given to those who have completed all prerequisites at the time of application.

 Qualities considered in the acceptance process:

 - Understanding of nuclear medicine and the job functions of a nuclear medicine technologist

 - Verbal and written communication skills

 - GPA in prerequisite courses

 - Prior health care experience preferred

 - Certifications in other allied health fields is a plus

 - Completion of application requirements (reference letter from employer, 2 observations)